linchpin/courier-notices/README.md

 * Customize the colors and icons used by your Courier Notices **no coding needed**
 * Add new "types" of notices as needed
 * Comes with a common library of useful notices (Modal, Header, Footer)
-* Place courier notices within the header, footer or any where using CSS selectors (similar to selectors in jQuery)
+* Place courier notices within the header, footer or anywhere using CSS selectors (similar to selectors in jQuery)
 * Display popover/page take over modal style notices
 * Can be used in conjunction with other popular plugins